-If you remain UK resident for tax purposes, you are charged to UK Income Tax and CGT on your worldwide income and gains on an arising basis - i.e. even if you leave the money abroad.
-You may also be charged tax on that income or gain in the country where your overseas assets are held, but a double taxation agreement may allow you to off-set that foreign tax against UK tax.
+If you remain UK resident for tax purposes, you are charged to UK Income Tax and CGT on your worldwide income and gains on an arising basis, i.e. even if you leave the money abroad.
+You may also have to pay tax on that income or gain in the country where your overseas assets are held, but a double taxation agreement may allow you to offset that foreign tax against UK tax.